 I’ve found that my experience in high school is similar to many of my students; their interests feel disconnected and irrelevant to what they do in class even when it’s the exact same skill.
 I’ve tried countless approaches in an attempt to bridge the gap but I’ve only really found success with one: authenticity.

 There inevitably is always discussion around the word authentic, exactly what does that mean?
 To me it means only one thing: it’s real to the author.
-Despite a relatively simplistic definition, in practice this can be a difficult thing to accomplish.
+Despite a relatively simplistic definition, in practice, this can be a difficult thing to accomplish.

 Maybe we start by looking at the authenticity of ourselves.

-I write email because I need to communicate with my colleagues.
+I write an email because I need to communicate with my colleagues.
 I write blog posts because I believe my experiences may be helpful to others who are grappling with the same issues in education.
 I write my novel so that maybe my mom can read it someday, although I’m hopeful for a wider audience.
 All of these things matter deeply to me.
 Conversely, I was in a Book Club back in California that I absolutely loved.
-Writing a literary analysis paper afterward seems like the most ridiculous endeavor and would probably kill any ounce of enjoyment I had for the experience.
+Writing a literary analysis paper afterwards seems like the most ridiculous endeavour and would probably kill any ounce of enjoyment I had for the experience.

 Adults rarely engage in “unreal” tasks.
 So, why do we ask kids to?

 Perhaps we feel that students should be exposed to a variety of writing, beyond just what they know how to do.
 I agree with this.
 But the key is finding ways for students to do this in authentic ways.
-Instead of writing a five paragraph persuasive paper on whether the driving age should be changed, students learn about a local garden that is threatened to be closed by the government.
+Instead of writing a five-paragraph persuasive paper on whether the driving age should be changed, students learn about a local garden that is threatened to be closed by the government.
 They write letters and perform speeches to get the garden saved.
 If students are invested in the garden, their writing will be real, authentic.
 It will mean something to them.